Doll et Cie. was founded in Nüremburg, Germany in 1898 by John Sondheim and tinsmith Peter Doll.

 elevators of the Eiffel Tower first unveiled at the 1889 Worlds Fair in Paris.
 The toy was very animated with tin spectator cars

 that moved up and down the tower shaft on metal rods when a handle on the side was turned.
+Max Bein, who was Sondheim's nephew, joined the company in 1911,

-After World War I, in the
+Iron Cross medal.
+After World War I, Max Bein returned and in the

 1920's and into the 1930's, the production of steam engines continued together with that of trains,